London Divorce Solicitor

 - The court issues the Final Order.
 This means that your marriage is now legally ended.

-The joint application divorce process is the same as above, but without steps 3 and 4.
+The joint application joint process is the same as above, but without steps 3 and 4.
 This is because your spouse is making the application with you, so there is no need to notify them.

 It is important to note that this process only covers the legal procedure to end your marriage.
 Making a financial separation and arrangements for children is entirely separate.